nie7321/nie7321/README.md

 ### Hi there 👋
 I'm the lead solution architect for Northwestern's in-house software development group.
-I'm a big PHP & Laravel shill, but I also work in JS, Java, HCL, and Ruby.
+I'm a big PHP shill, but I also work in JS, Java, HCL, and Ruby.

 On this account, you'll mostly find personal projects, talk repos, websites, and other small assorted projects.
 I've got a couple packages you might find interesting under the university orgs: